IrynaIglehart/getgroceries4.me/README.md

 # Hello,

 My name is Iryna - I am currently researching how to provide the best grocery delivery service for people.
+This service is free of charge... for now.

 ## My Goal: